 The Washington State Legislature recently passed SB-6170, which makes significant changes to existing plumbing laws.
 One of these changes is the creation of licensed plumbing contractors, a new licensing category of construction contractors.
 Beginning July 1, 2021, contractors must obtain this license through the Washington State Department of Labor & Industries to perform plumbing work in the state, as the “specialty plumbing” registration will no longer be valid.

-In order to become registered as a licensed plumbing contractor, applicants must:
+To become registered as a licensed plumbing contractor, applicants must:

 - Carry a Washington Continuous Contractor Surety Bond or Assigned Savings Account in the amount of $6,000